 Images of the famous lion gate usually come to mind whenever one is in Mycenae.
 The magnificent craftsmanship of the gate leaves a lasting memory for many, but I believe the most memorable moment was a ten-minute plunge into the heart of Mycenae.
 Flashlights in hand, a dark descent into a cistern provides a break from the summer sun.
-Avoiding the giant cobwebs and watching your step can be tricky, but Above, taken at Delphi looking down on the Theatre of Dionysus and the Temple of Apollo.
+Avoiding the giant cobwebs and watching your step can be tricky, but once at the bottom, it's an easy climb to the surface.

+Above, taken at Delphi looking down on the Theatre of Dionysus and the Temple of Apollo.